RowanTL/mastercomfig-updator/README.md

 You are going to need the `github-cli` (`gh`) package to use this.

-You are also going to need an SSH key attached to your github account as well.
+You are also going to need an SSH key attached to your github account.

 For arch: `yay -S github-cli`